Zoeyww/RD_keys/README.md

 ### Why do we care about relational database management systems?

 * In today's data driven world every company of every size needs to manage their data.
-One of the best and fastest system out there is relational databeses.
+One of the best and fastest systems out there is relational databes management system.

 ### Why do we care about relational database keys?